m1ra7/grade_calculator/README.md

 A simple and responsive Flutter application that allows students to **calculate their GPA (Grade Point Average)** based on course grades and credit values.

-Flutter ile geliştirilmiş ders not ortalaması hesaplama uygulaması
+Flutter ile geliştirilmiş ders not ortalaması hesaplama uygulaması.

 ## Features
 - Add and remove course entries